 - Demonstrate advanced nursing practice competencies for an advanced specialty area

 The Doctor of Nursing Practice (DNP) program at Touro University Nevada enhances the preparation and abilities of graduate nurses, while providing a non-research intensive option for obtaining a terminal nursing degree.
-The program requires completion of six integrated nursing courses that comprise a total of 33 semester credits.
+The program requires completion of didactic and practicum nursing courses that comprise a total of 33 semester credits.
 Each course focuses on knowledge, skills, and attitudes necessary to fully implement the role of the Doctor of Nursing Practice.
-Graduates are prepared to function as expert nurse educators and to provide leadership within academic settings.
+Graduates are prepared to function as nursing leaders in a variety of practice settings.

-Students will choose a topic of interest and then design, implement, and evaluate a scholarly project that impacts change within the specialty practice of nursing education.
-Each 5-6 semester-credit course is completed over eight weeks and includes a practicum component, which is devoted to completion of the scholarly project and nursing education practice.
+Students will choose a topic of interest and then engage in a practice immersion experience through the design, implementation, and evaluation of a scholarly project that impacts change within the specialty practice of nursing leadership.
+Didactic courses are completed over eight weeks whereas practice based courses are completed over a 16 week semester.

 Reliable computer resources and high speed Internet access is required.
 Web conferencing and teleconferencing will be utilized throughout the program.